RetoSchmucki/Rpackages/climateExtract/README.md

 **5.** To extract long series one small chunk at the time (A quick and dirty workaround memory limit under Windows).
 ```
-# This is a workaround in case where you face memory issues under Windows while extracting a long serie on a computer
+# This is a workaround when facing memory issues under Windows while extracting a long serie on a computer
 # with limited RAM.

 library(climateExtract)